Can addiction be treated?

 Preventing Relapse – Addiction experts have identified that certain triggers such as stress and cues linked to the individual’s drug and alcohol using experience cause a person to get into a relapse mode.
 Medications are being developed to counter such triggers and help the person sustain his or her recovery.

-How does behavioural therapy work in addiction treatment?
+How does behavioral therapy work in addiction treatment?

 Since addiction affects all areas of the person, treatment must address the whole person, including his social, ethical and spiritual areas.